Endometritis and Other Postpartum Infections

 - Endometritis (infection of the endometrium) is the most common postpartum infection.

-- Bacterial infection of genital tract, manifesting after delivery with a peak incidence at postpartum day 7 (most patients will have been discharged), can occur as late as 6 weeks postpartum.
+- Bacterial infection of genital tract, manifesting after delivery with a peak incidence at postpartum day 7.
+It can occur as late as 6 weeks postpartum.

 - Postpartum infections of the myometrium and parametrial tissues are less common.
 Vaginal and cervical infections, perianal cellulitis, pelvic cellulitis, pelvic abscess, septic pelvic vein thrombophlebitis, and parametrial phlegmon are other (generally rare) postpartum infections of the pelvic region.